-The headline is correct as far as it goes.
-A million input tokens to Claude Sonnet 4.5 costs $3 today; the equivalent capability in 2024 cost ten to twenty times that.
-Gemini 2.5 Pro charges $1.25 per million input tokens for the standard tier, GPT-5 sits at $1.25 across its range, Bedrock Nova prices undercut all three on the low end.
-The per-token curve has bent decisively in the buyer's favour.
+Headline pricing has genuinely collapsed.
+A million input tokens to Claude Sonnet 4.5 cost ten to twenty times more in 2024 than the $3 they cost today.
+Gemini 2.5 Pro charges $1.25 per million input tokens at the standard tier.
+GPT-5 sits at $1.25 across its range.
+Bedrock Nova undercuts all three at the low end.
+If the unit you bill in is the token, the curve has bent decisively in your favour.
+The trouble is that the unit you actually consume is the workload, and the workload has grown like a teenager.

-This piece is the cost-economics map for enterprise workloads on the four frontier providers, the patterns that determine whether your bill scales gracefully or quadratically, and the levers that actually work.
+What follows is the cost-economics map for enterprise workloads on the four frontier providers, the patterns that decide whether your bill scales gracefully or quadratically, and the four levers that actually move the number.

 Key takeaways